realA10001986/Time-Circuits-Display/README.md

 **Persistent / Non-persistent time travels**

-On the Config Portal's "Setup" page, there is a menu item named "Make time travels persistent".
+On the Config Portal's "Setup" page, there is a option item named "Make time travels persistent".
 The default is yes.

 If time travels are persistent
 - a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a power-loss.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyy/mmddyyyyhhmm/hhmm plus ENTER.
 In both cases, the time is stored in flash memory and retrieved upon power-on.